 As a person who managed Support Centers for many years, I can tell you that it has generally been an uphill battle to get involved in producing, operationalizing, testing, updating, and releasing new technologies into the production environment.
 But when it did happen, it made a world of a difference not only driving support towards the mission of being proactive, but also empowering the frontline to “own” the technology customer-facing on every call we took and every email we answered.

-As we are to change the way we think about everything we do, I’d say set a new mission for your Support Organization of higher influence and aim to build a strong partnerships across the company starting with the Development team.
+As we are to change the way we think about everything we do, I’d say set a new mission for your Services Organization of higher influence and aim to build a strong partnerships across the entire company starting with the Development team.